School of Psychology

 COGNITION, PERCEPTION, AND HUMAN FACTORS.
-In my research group we are using theoretical knowledge of perception, action, attention and memory to better design the fit between people and especially demanding work environments (critical care medicine, transportation, military contexts, etc.).
+In my research group we are using theoretical knowledge of perception, action, attention and memory to better design the fit between people and demanding work environments (critical care medicine, transportation, military contexts, etc.).
 Some sample thesis topics follow -- many others are possible.
 Ultimately, the thesis topic and scope are decided collaboratively with each honours student.

 1. Prospective memory, interruptions, and distractions

 Concern about the impact of workplace interruptions and distractions is very topical in basic and applied psychology right now.
 Many kinds of safety critical work (aviation, healthcare) require people to manage multiple threads of work at the same time.
 What effect do distractions and interruptions have on people's work, and is there a need for remedies of some kind?
 Theories of prospective memory have helped us make some progress in the area, but much more work needs to be done.
-You would run a laboratory study in the UQ Usability Laboratory that examines how people manage interruptions.
+You would run a study in the UQ Usability Laboratory that examines how people manage interruptions.

-With the advent of wearable personal technologies such as Google Glass, we need to understand the full impact of HMDs on visual attention.
-We have been investigating this problem in full-scale medical simulation environments.
-In the UQ Usability Laboratory we are investigating when video glasses are vs. are not helpful when users must monitor multiple patients.
-The results will influence how HMDs are used in healthcare, the military context, and in everyday life.
+With the advent of wearable personal technologies such as head-worn displays (HWDs), we need to understand their impact on visual attention (see the Vuzix M100 and the ORA-2 for two sample HWDs).
+In the UQ Usability Laboratory we are investigating when HWDs are/are not helpful when users must monitor multiple patients.
+The results will influence how HWDs are used in healthcare, the military context, and in everyday life.
 Your lab-based study could be one of those studies.